 Jack Bay, Valdez Arm

-The entrance to Jack Bay is on the east shore of Valdez Arm, south of Valdez Narrows, between Entrance Point and Tongue Point.
+The entrance to Jack Bay is on the east shore of Valdez Arm, south of Valdez Narrows, between Entrance Point to the north and Tongue Point to the south.
 Jack Bay has intertidal mudflats at the head of the bay and numerous submerged and intertidal boulders.
-An island in the middle of the bay is surrounded by several smaller islets and numerous rocks off the southeast shore.
-The island and the adjacent mainland are part of Jack Bay State Marine Park.
+The uplands consist of alder, muskeg, salt marsh, and old growth forest of spruce and hemlock.
+An island in the middle of the bay has a protected bight on the southern end with four campsites and is surrounded by several smaller islets and numerous rocks.
+This island and the adjacent mainland are part of Jack Bay State Marine Park.
 The park is 1,544 acres (625 ha) surrounded by steep mountains and a spruce-hemlock forest.
-There is no road access to the park and the only access is by boat or floatplane.
-The park has a rustic public use cabin that sleeps six.
+There are no roads and the only access is by boat or floatplane.
+The park has a rustic public-use cabin that sleeps six.
 Read more here and here.
-Explore more of Jack Bay here:
+Explore more of Jack Bay and Valdez Arm here:

 About the background graphic